juddey/ignite-kryptonite/README.md

 #### Why?

  * you shouldn't need to be Superman (or Wonderwoman) to write a web app these days.
- * its fun to share stuff (but perhaps not :toothbrushes:)
+ * its fun to share stuff (but perhaps not toothbrushes)
  * I like to give back.

 ## Warning!!!!